MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-memory-states.md

 ## Conversation scope

-Conversation scope is persistent data scoped to the ID of the conversation you are having.
+Conversation scope is persistent data scoped to the ID of the conversation you're having.

 Examples: